rondavid-n/kedaApp/README.md

 The pipeline will deploy the app to the Kubernetes cluster automatically after each successful build.

 Helm Chart Details
-The myapp-helm directory contains a Helm chart for deploying the application to Kubernetes.
+The KedaApp-helm directory contains a Helm chart for deploying the application to Kubernetes.

 Key Files:
 deployment.yaml: Defines the Kubernetes deployment resource, which includes the number of replicas, the Docker image, and environment variables.